Hanif Hamir

-Muhammad Hanif @ Abdul Hadi bin Hamir (born 22 February 1997) is a Bruneian professional footballer who plays as a defender for DPMM FC.
+Muhammad Hanif @ Abdul Hadi bin Hamir (born 22 February 1997) is a Bruneian professional footballer who plays as a defender for DPMM FC and the Brunei national team.

 Club career

 Hanif is a graduate of Brunei's Sports School, the institution that also produced Bruneian internationals such as Azwan Ali Rahman and Shafie Effendy.
 He began his league football career with Najip FC in 2014, a team that lost every game in their previous season.
 Coached by the late Johari Bungsu, Hanif achieved a third-place finish with Najip FC in the 2014 Brunei Super League and also reached the final of the FA Cup that season, scoring the winner in the semi-final along the way.

 Brunei's football association NFABD created Tabuan Muda in 2015, a league team that serves to prepare for international tournaments, mirroring Singapore's Young Lions and Malaysia's Harimau Muda teams.
 Hanif was assigned to the Under-18s playing in the Brunei Premier League at the start of the season, however he was promoted to the Brunei Super League team in the second half of the season.
 Tabuan Muda finished fifth in the 2015 and 2016 seasons of the BSL.

 Hanif trialled out for and joined Brunei DPMM FC's Under-19 team in early 2015.
 Although he was overlooked for promotion in 2016, he was handed a professional contract by Steve Kean to play for DPMM in the S.League in 2017.
 He signed full terms on 15 January.
 He made his debut in the 4–0 loss against Albirex Niigata FC (S) on 16 June.

 Hanif made eight league appearances for DPMM in the 2019 season en route to the championship, his first with the professional club.
 He left DPMM at the end of the season.

 Hanif re-signed for DPMM before the 2021 Brunei Super League began on 11 June 2021.
 A year later, he won the Brunei FA Cup after beating Kasuka FC in the final on 4 December 2022.

 After DPMM returned to the Singapore Premier League in 2023, Hanif scored the winner against Tanjong Pagar United on 15 March at Jalan Besar Stadium in a 2–1 victory.